hashicorp/vagrant/website/docs/source/v2/docker/configuration.html.md

     volumes into the container.
 These directories must exist in the host where Docker is running.
 If you want to sync folders from the host Vagrant is running, just use synced folders.

+Below, we have settings related to auth.
+If these are set, then Vagrant will `docker login` prior to starting containers, allowing you to pull images from private repositories.

+  * `email` (string) - Email address for logging in.

+  * `username` (string) - Username for logging in.

+  * `password` (string) - Password for logging in.

+  * `auth_server` (string) - The server to use for authentication.
+If not set, the Docker Hub will be used.